ARCTIC REWIND

 ABOUT THE PROJECT

-Rheumatoid arthritis is an inflammatory disease affecting 0.5-1% of the population.
-The disease is characterized by joint lifts and joint pain, which can lead to joint damage and reduced functional level.
-Using modern treatment strategies, which include disease -modifying drugs, good disease control without signs of inflammation has become an achievable measure of an ever -increasing number of people.
-However, there has been no professional agreement or clear guidelines for how this group should be treated further; Should one continue with a stable dose of medication, or step down and possibly end treatment?
+Rheumatoid arthritis is an inflammatory disease that affects 0.5-1% of the population.
+The disease is characterized by joint swelling and pain, which can lead to joint damage and reduced functional level.
+With the use of modern treatment strategies, which include disease-modifying drugs, good disease control without signs of inflammation has become an achievable goal in an ever-increasing number of people.
+However, there has been no professional consensus or clear guidelines on how this group should be treated further; should one continue with a stable dose of drugs, or taper and possibly discontinue treatment?

-Arctic Rewind is a randomized controlled multi -center study where the main goal is to investigate whether a strategy in which the disease -modifying treatment is reduced and possibly discontinued is not inferior to still stable treatment when it comes to taking care of good disease control.
-In addition, the study will provide sought -after data for research on more personalized treatment.
+ARCTIC REWIND is a randomized controlled multicenter trial with the primary objective of investigating whether a strategy of tapering and possibly discontinuing disease-modifying therapy is not inferior to continued stable treatment in terms of maintaining good disease control.
+In addition, the study will contribute much-needed data for research into more personalized treatment.

 WHO CAN JOIN?

-The study included adults with rheumatoid arthritis where there had been no signs of activity in the disease last 12 months.
-Both recruitment and follow -up of the included have been completed.
+The study included adults with rheumatoid arthritis who had not shown signs of disease activity in the previous 12 months.
+Both recruitment and follow-up of those included have been completed.

-In one study arm, the treatment was stepped down and possibly discontinued, in the other, participants continued unchanged treatment.
-Both groups were followed with regular checks every 4 months for 3 years with thorough mapping of signs of flare -up of activity in the disease (clinical examination, blood tests and patient -reported outcome measures), as well as registration and handling of potential side effects.
-In addition, ultrasound examination, x -ray of hands and feet, was carried out by dominant hand and biobank.
+In one study arm, treatment was tapered and possibly discontinued, in the other, participants continued unchanged treatment.
+Both groups were followed with regular check-ups every 4 months for 3 years with thorough mapping of signs of flare-up of disease activity (clinical examination, blood tests and patient-reported outcome measures), as well as recording and management of potential side effects.
+In addition, ultrasound examination, X-ray of hands and feet, MRI of dominant hand and biobank were performed annually.

-The study was divided into two; One part included people who used synthetic disease-modifying treatment, the other included people who used biological drugs (TNF inhibitors).
+The study was divided into two; one part included people using synthetic disease-modifying therapy, the other included people using biological drugs (TNF inhibitors).

 MENTION

-Arctic Rewind: New Norwegian study can change how we treat arthritis (Healthtalk.no)
+ARCTIC REWIND: New Norwegian study may change how we treat arthritis (healthtalk.no)